ManchalaManasa123/Digital-Two-Wheeler-Hub/README.md

                                                 Tech Explorers
-The application is powered by a modern and scalable tech stack: React.js (or Vue/Angular) for the frontend, Node.js/Flask/Django for the backend, and PostgreSQL/MongoDB/SQLite for database management.
-The architecture is designed for smooth deployment, responsive design, and future integration with services like digital payments and inspection reports.

-Vahan Bazar ultimately aims to become the go-to marketplace for two-wheelers, combining transparency, convenience.
 Project title : Digital-Two-Wheeler-Hub

 ➤ Problem Statement

 Problem Statement ID: HACXPB003

+Problem:

-Problem: Create a two-wheeler marketplace web application through which customers can explore bikes, scooters, and EVs, search and filter by brand name, price, or fuel type, see in-depth specs with pictures, compare two models side by side, utilize EMI and fuel cost estimators, check future launches, visit showrooms, and book test rides or sell used bikes.
+Create a two-wheeler marketplace web application through which customers can explore bikes, scooters, and EVs, search and filter by brand name, price, or fuel type, see in-depth specs with pictures, compare two models side by side, utilize EMI and fuel cost estimators, check future launches, visit showrooms, and book test rides or sell used bikes.

 ➤ Summary

-Vahan Bazar is a web application that transforms the two-wheeler marketplace experience through providing buyers and sellers with a single platform for browsing, comparing, and buying.
+Digital-Two-Wheeler-Hub is a web application that transforms the two-wheeler marketplace experience through providing buyers and sellers with a single platform for browsing, comparing, and buying.
 The platform serves motorcycles, scooters, and electric vehicles, with users being able to browse, search, and filter listings based on brand, price, mileage, and fuel type.

 To enable customers to make well-informed decisions, Vahan Bazar combines in-depth spec pages with photos, side-by-side comparison functionality, and integrated EMI and fuel price calculators.
 These enable customers to analyze affordability as well as running costs, which makes the buying process more transparent.
 Apart from used cars, the site offers information on forthcoming launches, a showroom directory, and online booking for test rides.
 Sellers, both dealerships and individuals, are able to list and deal with their cars using a special dashboard that automates inventory management and increases visibility. dealership integration.
 It is more than conventional classifieds in that it provides intelligent tools, dealership assistance, and an end-to-end user experience without any hassles.

 ➤ Problem Understanding

 The two-wheeler industry is fragmented, and it is tough for consumers to access credible information, compare models, compute affordability, and locate upcoming launches or nearby showrooms, whereas dealerships and sellers do not have digital solutions to manage inventory effectively and target the correct customers.
 Current platforms mostly function as simple classifieds without the availability of features such as calculators for finance, side-by-side comparisons, or booking a test ride, resulting in friction, low transparency, and lowering trust in the buying-sell cycle.